MohaCHarr/MohaCHarr/README.md

 - Mostly on Kali Linux, sometimes Parrot, and yeah...
 Windows too

 ## Final Words

-This account's the clean one — check out [@AdnaneCybR](https://github.com/AdnaneCybR) for the messy bits.
-Some projects are private for obvious reasons.

 > everything here is just for educational purposes. don't be weird with it.